Trump Tried To Make This Election 2016 Again. It Didn't Go As Planned

 The dramatic trial quickly vanished from the headlines as it became clear that a new and highly contagious virus was spreading in the United States.
 Trump knew it was serious, privately telling journalist Bob Woodward, "This is deadly stuff."
 But publicly, he told Americans everything was under control.

 By mid-March, the nation had screeched to a halt.
 Daily life changed almost overnight.
-Trump told people to avoid gatherings and stay 6 feet away from others as part of what was initially called "15 Days to Slow the Spread" before it was extended by 30 more days.
+Trump told people to avoid gatherings and stay 6 feet away from others as part of what was initially called "15 Days to Slow the Spread," before it was extended by 30 more days.
 States issued stay-at-home orders.
 Schools closed, and people worked from home en masse.
 The economy went into free-fall.
 And the government struggled to ramp up coronavirus testing, find medical supplies and equipment, and support crowded hospitals in hot zones like New York City.

 Before the 45 days were up, Trump did an about-face.
 He told Americans that "we cannot let the cure be worse than the problem itself" and said he wanted to be a "cheerleader" for the country's recovery.
 He ignored medical advisers who urged caution — and face masks — and he pressured governors to lift restrictions on businesses and schools.